dw-0/kiauh/README.md

 ### 📋 Prerequisites
 KIAUH is a script that assists you in installing Klipper on a Linux operating system that has already been flashed to your Raspberry Pi's (or other SBC's) SD card.
-As a result, you must ensure that you have a functional Linux system on hand. `Raspberry Pi OS Lite (32bit)` is a recommended Linux image if you are using a Raspberry Pi.
+As a result, you must ensure that you have a functional Linux system on hand. `Raspberry Pi OS Lite (either 32bit or 64bit)` is a recommended Linux image if you are using a Raspberry Pi.
 The [official Raspberry Pi Imager](https://www.raspberrypi.com/software/) is the simplest way to flash an image like this to an SD card.